-For the IRP modeling, the levelized cost of energy (LCOE) is calculated as the net present value of the unit-cost of energy over the lifetime of the wind asset.
+For the IRP modeling, the LCOE is calculated as the net present value of the unit-cost of energy over the lifetime of the wind asset.
 The LCOE is then used as a proxy for the average price that the wind project could break even over its lifetime.
 Exhibit 6-42 shows the LCOE of wind under Mid case and Low case, determined using NREL's projected improvements of capacity factors for wind on their 2018 ATB's TRG-8 forecast that matches the wind conditions in Puerto Rico (Starts in 2016 with 25% Capacity Factors).